feerposser/basic-docker-network-tutorial/readme.md

 And when we access the `localhost`, we expect to see a empty list of data.
 But this will not happn.
 The same Internal Server Error will appear.
 But Why?

 The answer is simple.
-In the app.py file, on the mongodb configuration, the "host" attribute needto be set with the database ip address or domain.
+In the app.py file, on the mongodb configuration, the "host" attribute need to be set with the database ip address or domain.

 But when we're using Docker in this situation, we do not need to get the ip address and set manually.
 We can just use the container name as the domain because Docker implements an internal DNS (Domain Name Service) that can handdle everything for us.
 Cool isn't?

-The tutorial-image generated with the app.py we're using "mongo" as the domain name of the database.
+The tutorial-image generated with the app.py are using "mongo" as the domain name of the database.
 To be able to connect in our mongo container we can fix in two ways:

 1. Stop the tutorial-container, delete his image, update the app.py file to use the name of our container, build the image again and run the container.
 2. Just stop the mongo container and start it again using "mongo" as the container name.